Current Staff Information

 Dr Steve Kirk

 Steve is Associate Professor (Teaching) and Head of Academic Development for Students at the newly formed Durham Centre for Academic Development (DCAD).
-Until recently he served as director of the University's English Language Centre.
-Over this two-year transitional period, Steve sat on the steering group that brought together the Engish Language Centre with four other educational units (Academic Skills; Foundation Programmes; Learning Technologies; Academic Researcher Development) to develop the vision and structures for DCAD, a new centre for educational enhancement at Durham.
+He previously served for two years as director of the University's English Language Centre (now part of DCAD).

-Steve also teaches on the MA Applied Linguistics for TESOL, run through DCAD.
+Steve teaches on the MA Applied Linguistics for TESOL, run through DCAD.
 He leads modules in Cognitive Linguistics perspectives on second language development, and in Teaching English for Academic Purposes (TEAP).
+He also runs academic reflective writing workshops across the university, using an educational enactment of Legitimation Code Theory (Kirk, 2017) to work with students from physics to sociology on, what is for most, an unfamiliar genre.

 Kirk, S. (2015) 'Teaching English for Academic Studies' [online teacher education course for EAP practitioners].
 In English for Academic Studies.
 Epigeum.
 [Example screens in this course image gallery Available in full internally via DUO]